Back to all articles

 The midlife transition can be disorienting and lonely.
 Friends and family may not understand what you're going through.
 Well-meaning advice to "count your blessings" or "focus on the positive" can feel dismissive of the real work your soul is trying to do.

 Working with a therapist who understands the deeper dimensions of this transition can make an enormous difference.
 If you're in the midst of midlife questions and are looking for a guide who won't pathologize your experience, I invite you to schedule a free discovery call.
-Together, we can explore whether depth therapy might support your journey into the rich possibilities of the second half of life.

 Ready to Begin Your Journey?